jbronn/pycon-apps-for-ops/lecture_notes.md

 Running Puppet
 --------------

 I'm really glancing over the Puppetmaster setup -- there are all sorts of wonderful things like PuppetDB (and exported/virtual resources) and custom `puppet:///` file shares that I'm not talking about.
+The screen shot is from [puppetboard](https://github.com/nedap/puppetboard), a Flask web app that talks to PuppetDB.

 Puppet Development